Spin Accumulation and Longitudinal Spin Diffusion of Magnets: Summary

 Using the methods of Onsager's irreversible thermodynamics, we have found the equations of motion for $M$ and $m$, and have related the spin current to gradients of the deviation from local equilibrium $\delta m$.

-We then studied the time decay for this system subject to an imposed real wavevector $k$, finding two rather than one decay mode; and the spatial decay of such a system subject to an imposed real frequency $\omega$, finding a single modes (as for a single one magnetic variable), but with a more complex frequency dependence than for simple diffusion.
-The single degree of freedom theory has only one time-decay mode $\gamma$, and a space-decay mode with a simpler dependence on frequency.
+We then studied the time decay for this system subject to an imposed real wavevector $k$, finding two rather than one decay mode; and the spatial decay of such a system subject to an imposed real frequency $\omega$, finding a single pair of modes (as for a single one magnetic variable), but with a more complicated frequency dependence than for simple diffusion.
+The single degree of freedom theory has only one time-decay mode $\gamma$, and a pair of space-decay modes with a simpler dependence on frequency.

-It would be of great interest to have experimental studies of these predictions. \\
+It would be of great value to have experimental studies of these predictions, which differ from what is predicted for a single ferromagnetic variable $M$ that is both non-zero in equilibrium and is responsible for spin diffusion. \\